Career Assessments

 Values

-Life Values Inventory (LVI): This is a free, online assessment, designed to help you explore your values, and consider how they may impact your priorities and decision-making during your career exploration.
 Being able to articulate what is important to you can help you decide what types of work, environments, and settings may be a good fit for you.
-Make an appointment with a career coach to further understand how this values exercise relates to your career development.
+Utilize one or more of the resources below to explore your values.
+Make an appointment with a CLA career coach if you’d like support exploring how your values relate to your career development.

 CLA Core Career Competencies